-Figure 1: The region of Tabaristan, today the north of Iran.
+Figure 1: Interior of the Great Mosque of Córdoba.
 (Source).

 Ibn Rushd (Averroes) is considered as the most important of the Islamic philosophers.
 He set out to integrate...